mihaigaita/video-player/README.md

-# Getting Started with Create React App
+# HTML5 Custom Video Player

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a simple Video Player with custom controls, HTML5 controls are disabled.